-The Rolex Fastnet Race is not a race for novices.
+The Sevenstar Round Britain and Ireland Race is not a race for novices.
 Every crew member must have experience of sailing a boat offshore and be prepared to encounter heavy weather.
 Competitors may be required to provide evidence of offshore experience.
-The minimum experience requirement is 300 nautical miles of RORC offshore racing on the boat entered into the race, completed by a minimum of 50% of the crew (but not less than 2) including the Person in Charge, and within 12 months of the start of the Rolex Fastnet Race.
+The minimum experience requirement is 500 nautical miles of RORC offshore racing on the boat entered into the race, completed by a minimum of 50% of the crew (but not less than 2) including the Person in Charge, and within 18 months of the start of the Sevenstar Round Britain and Ireland Race.
+This must include 2 races of over 150 nautical miles.